-I have been working within the arboricultural industry since 1994 and have been working as a consultant since 2001.
+I have been working in the arboricultural industry since 1994 and as a consultant since 2001.
 I am frequently instructed by professionals to provide advice and assistance relating to trees within the planning process; I have a wide client base in this field including developers, architects, planning consultants, and Local Planning Authorities.
 I am experienced with providing arboricultural input in planning appeals as written representation, informal hearing and public local inquiry.

 I am regularly instructed to assist with tree risk assessments, and to provide guidance relating to tree safety.
-Past clients for this work include Local Authorities, schools, residents associations, large organisations including zoos and estates, and private individuals.
+Past clients for this work include local authorities, schools, residents associations, large organisations including zoos and estates, and private individuals.